daniele77/cli/README.md

 Extract the archive wherever you want.

-Now you must only remember to specify the cli and boost paths when compiling your source code.
+Now you must only remember to specify the cli (and optionally asio or boost) paths when compiling your source code.

 If you fancy it, a Cmake script is provided.
 To install you can use: